0xusmanf/decentralized-lottery-with-foundry/README.md

 ### Disclaimer: This is an unaudited project made for skill demonstration purposes, DO NOT USE IT IN PRODUCTION.

-# Decentralized Raffle Smart Contract
+# Decentralized Lottery

 ![Foundry Tests](https://img.shields.io/badge/Foundry-Tests%20Passing-brightgreen) ![Solidity](https://img.shields.io/badge/Solidity-v0.8.19-blue) ![License](https://img.shields.io/badge/License-MIT-green)

-A provably fair, automated, and decentralized smart contract for running a raffle or lottery on the Ethereum blockchain.
+A provably fair, automated, and decentralized smart contract for running lottery on the Ethereum blockchain.
 This project leverages industry-standard tools like Foundry for development and testing, and integrates Chainlink's suite of oracle services to ensure security and reliability without a centralized operator.

 This project is designed to demonstrate a comprehensive understanding of the full smart contract development lifecycle, from initial design and robust testing to deployment and on-chain interaction.

 ## How It Works

-The raffle operates in a simple, cyclical state machine managed by code, time, and external triggers, ensuring fairness and transparency.
+The lottery operates in a simple, cyclical state machine managed by code, time, and external triggers, ensuring fairness and transparency.

-1.  **Open State**: Players can enter the raffle by calling the `enterRaffle()` function and paying the minimum entrance fee in ETH.
+1.  **Open State**: Players can enter the lottery by calling the `enterLottery()` function and paying the minimum entrance fee in ETH.
 The contract uses Chainlink Price Feeds to accurately calculate the equivalent ETH amount for a fixed USD fee.
 2.  **Automation Trigger**: Chainlink Automation (formerly Keepers) continuously monitors the contract.
-Once a predefined time interval has passed since the last raffle, the Automation network calls the `performUpkeep()` function.
+Once a predefined time interval has passed since the last lottery, the Automation network calls the `performUpkeep()` function.
 3.  **Calculating State**: The contract transitions to a `CALCULATING` state. `performUpkeep()` requests a provably random number from the Chainlink VRF (Verifiable Random Function) v2 coordinator.
 4.  **Winner Selection**: The Chainlink VRF coordinator provides a truly random number back to the contract via the `fulfillRandomWords()` callback function.
 This function uses the random number to select a winner from the array of participants.
 5.  **Prize Distribution & Reset**: The contract automatically transfers the entire prize pool to the winner's address.
 It then resets its state back to `OPEN` for the next round, updating the timestamp and clearing the list of players.